Greg0-22/EtchaSketch/README.md

     easier would be having them input a number, but that doesnt look very special

 with all of these fundamental projects, im looking to improve my understanding and work through problem solving. i may eventually revisit some projects and attempt to design them better, but at the moment im focusing only on the functionality and secondly, ease of use.

+Finish Date: July 1, 2022

+I have a lot to learn.
+Also, seeing that CSS and styling choices are difficult to make without an idea first.
+All of this is much more difficult without mapping out what needs to be done and in what order.